-- organizes all non-local organizational tasks (website, timetable, rules, etc.) - manages the ETEAM communication (addition of new teams, media, etc.) - proceed to the participation procedure (team registration, team selection, etc.) - provides the goodies, the final rewards, publishes the final results - organizes the opening and the closing ceremonies - coordinates the other committees - selects the LOC and SOC, and approves changes of their members c.
+- organizes all non-local organizational tasks (website, timetable, rules, etc.) - manages the ETEAM communication (addition of new teams, media, etc.) - organizes the participation procedure (team registration, etc.) - provides the goodies, the final rewards, publishes the final results - organizes the opening and the closing ceremonies - coordinates the other committees - selects the LOC and SOC, and approves changes of their members c.
 The Local Organization Committee (LOC)